peicodes/neverwing/README.md

 ##### Add your login URL

-1. Use your favorite text editor and open up `bin/play.rb` and `bin/train_dragons.rb`.
+1. Use your favorite text editor and open up `bin/play_game.rb` and `bin/train_dragons.rb`.

 2. Replace the login URL with your login URL.

-3. Run `ruby bin/play.rb` in the project folder to play a single game.
+3. Run `ruby bin/play_game.rb` in the project folder to play a single game.

 4. Run `ruby bin/train_dragons.rb` in the project folder to train all your dragons.

+5. Close and Reopen Everwing.

 ### Enjoy!